dgegen/Theorem-based-LaTeX-to-ANKI/README.md

 ```
 sed -e 's/\\begin{definition}\[\(.*\)\]/\\begin{note}\\xfield{Def: \1}\\begin{field}/g;s/end{definition}/end{field} \\end{note}/g' $1 > tmp_$1
 ```
 However, one might run into the problem that the future front side of the card, momentarily being contained within the square brackets, could stretch over multiple lines.
 Being a unix tool, sed does one thing very well: Editing a stream line-wise.
 Making sed do something else is going to be hard and prone to be buggy.
-So instead of trying to make sed something it is not meant to do, we choose a different tool and turn to a perl-based solution:
+So instead of trying to make sed do something it is not meant to, we choose a different tool and turn to a perl-based solution:
 ```
 function latextoanki {
 perl -0777 -w -p -e 's/\\begin\{definition\}\[([^]]*)\]/\\begin{note}\n\\xfield{Def: $1}\n\\begin{field}/g;s/end\{definition\}/end\{field\} \n\\end{note}/g' main.tex > tmp_main.tex